PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 13:14:51
+Last updated: 2024-04-02 13:16:14
-Random Quote: Our passion is our strength. - Billie Armstrong
+Random Quote: A friendship founded on business is better than a business founded on friendship. - John Locke